 Chin Chin Ice Cream's Killer Hot Chocolate

-Chin Chin Labs may be better known for its high-tech nitro ice-cream, but the Killer Hot Chocolates are an indulgence in themselves.
+Chin Chin Labs may be better known for its high-tech nitro ice-cream, but its signature chocolates are an indulgence in themselves.
 Think piles of gooey torched marshmallow, and frothy cream on top of steaming hot chocolate.
-Trust us — things could get sticky.
-A vegan version is available too, with notes of apricot and raspberry.
+Trust us — things are going to get messy.

-Chin Chin Ice Cream, branches in Camden, Soho and Shoreditch (Dinerama).
+Chin Chin Ice Cream, branches in Camden and Soho.